kylewest520/CS-7641---Machine-Learning/Assignment 1 Supervised Learning/README.md

 ## Running the Classifiers
 Optimal Way: Work with the iPython notebook (.ipnyb) using Jupyter or a similar environment.
 This allows you to "Run All" or you can run only the classifiers that you are interested in.

 Second Best Option: Run the python script (.py) after first editing the location where you have the two datasets saved on your local machine.

+Final Option (view only): Feel free to open up the (.html) file to see a sample output of all of the algorithms for both datasets.

 The code is broken up into three main sections:
 1. Data Load & Preprocessing -> Exactly as it sounds.
 This section loads the data, performs one-hot encoding, scales numeric features, and reorders some of the columns.